 What You Should Know About Traveling to Oaxaca for the First Time

 Oaxaca is a love-it-or-hate-it town.
 Get a quick overview of this colonial town best known for its food and art and then decide whether or not it’s right for your next trip to Mexico.

 An hour and a half outside of Oaxaca, Hierve el Agua is one of two petrified “waterfalls” in the world.
-Over thousands of years, calcium carbonate and other minerals from flowing springs built up and hardened, creating tall white rock formations that tower over the surrounding valley, similar to the way stalactites are formed in a cave.
+Over thousands of years, calcium carbonate and other minerals from flowing springs built up and hardened, creating tall white rock formations that tower over the surrounding valley.
 The real draw is the natural pools overlooking these cliffs that you can swim in, believed to have healing properties.

 This two day itinerary to San Cristobal de las Casas will help you plan and organize what to do in San Cristobal Mexico (plus restaurant and hotel recommendations!).
 This beautiful colonial city in Chiapas is the perfect place to explore, relax, and enjoy a few day trips within the region.

 Plan a Day Trip to Cascadas el Chiflon to See Magnificent Waterfalls

 Get out of town from Comitan or San Cristobal de las Casas!
 A day trip to El Chiflon waterfalls is a gorgeous way to spend a day in Mexico.
 Hiking trails, picnic, swimming, and a zipline!
 Find out how to get there and how to plan your day.

 Without a doubt, Chiapas isn’t given credit for being the incredible destination it is.
 It gained a bit more awareness in 2009 when Sumidero Canyon National Park was a candidate for the Seven New Natural Wonders of the World.
 I loved this boat ride through gorgeous scenery and past wildlife like monkeys and crocodiles.